-- Enhancing our FlexRadio 6700 based Remote Operating Setup to include additional remote control client options, better networking via the Internet, and better integration with our microHAM system – you can read about this completed project here.
+- Enhancing our FlexRadio 6700-based Remote Operating Setup to include additional remote control client options, better networking via the Internet, and better integration with our microHAM system – you can read about this completed project here.

-- Upgrading the second radio in Anita’s (AB1QB) operating position from the current Icom IC-7600 to a new an Icom IC-7610 SDR-Based Transceiver
+- Upgrading the second radio in Anita’s (AB1QB) operating position from the current Icom IC-7600 to a new Icom IC-7610 SDR-Based Transceiver

 We always begin our station projects by updating our station design documents.

-Our Remote Operating enhancements will include:
+Our Remote Operating enhancements will include the following:

-- Updating our FlexRadio SmartSDR Software to V2 which provides operation of the radio over the Internet
+- Updating our FlexRadio SmartSDR Software to V2, which provides operation of the radio over the Internet

 - Using the SmartSDR CAT Cable features to create a direct interface between the FlexRadio 6700 and the microHAM Station Master Deluxe associated with the SDR